 If you thought that Austria was only a ski destination, you’ll be surprised to know that the country is home to one of the best water parks in the world.
 Situated in Innsbruck, in the Austrian Alps, Area 47 is the largest outdoor adventure park in the country.
-So, in case you want to ditch the slopes and have some fun in the water, this place is a must.
+In case you want to ditch the slopes and have some fun in the water, this place is a must.

 Area 47 hosts a wide range of outdoor activities, such as rafting, canoeing, bungee jumping, and wakeboarding.
 Rated by CNN as one of the top five water parks in the world, this adventure paradise also has a water area with five slides, a 17 meters high water ramp, a cannonball, and a 400-meter zip line.